FindMySchool LogoFindMySchool

 Culturally, the school broadcasts its comprehensive identity deliberately.
 Annual KEStival celebrates the diversity within the community, with nearly 42% of pupils from ethnic minority backgrounds.
 The school earned Anti-Racist Bronze Award status from Leeds Beckett University's Centre for Race, Education and Decoloniality.
 Ofsted noted that the school is "determined that the quality of provision for those most vulnerable nationally, including pupils with SEND, will be central to the work of the school," and operates a 30-place integrated resource for students with autism spectrum disorder.
 The language used throughout—"we are a community, no one is ever left out in the cold"—reflects a genuine inclusive ethos rather than performative inclusion.

-King Ecgbert students achieved an Attainment 8 score of 56.4, placed 11th locally among Sheffield schools and 858th in England.
-This FindMySchool ranking places the school above average (top 25% of schools in England).
-Over two-thirds of students achieved grade 5 or above in English and mathematics, with 77% securing five or more GCSEs at grades 9–4.
-Progress 8 exceeded expectations with a score of +0.81, placing the school in the top 7% of schools in England for pupil progress, indicating that students achieve significantly better grades than would be predicted based on their starting points.
+King Ecgbert students achieved an Attainment 8 score of 56.1, placed 6th locally among Sheffield schools and 796th in England for GCSE academic outcomes.
+This FindMySchool ranking places the school above average.
+A strong 64.1% of students achieved grade 5 or above in English and mathematics.
+Progress 8 exceeded expectations with a score of +0.81, indicating that students achieve significantly better grades than would be predicted based on their starting points.

 England ranks and key metrics (where available)